 The various different requirements imposed on Signatories by the Code and the International Standards shall be classified either as Critical, General, or as High Priority, or as Other, Critical, depending on their relative importance to the fight against doping in sport.
 Examples of requirements in each of the three categories are listed below.
-Requirements that are not listed below shall be classified into one of either the three categoriesGeneral or the High Priority category, reasoning by analogy from the examples listed below (i.e., requirements that are considered as important to the fight against doping in sport as the requirements that are listed below as CriticalHigh Priority requirements shall be categorized as CriticalHigh Priority, etc.).
+Requirements that are not listed below shall be classified into one ofeither the three categoriesGeneral or the High Priority category, reasoning by analogy from the examples listed below (i.e., requirements that are considered as important to the fight against doping in sport as the requirements that are listed below as CriticalHigh Priority requirements shall be categorized as CriticalHigh Priority, etc.).
 The classification shall be made in the first instance by WADA Management, but the Signatory shall have the right to dispute the classification, and the CRC and WADA's Executive Committee (based on the CRC's recommendation) may take a different view.
-If there remains athe Signatory continues to dispute the classification, ultimately CAS will decide.
+If there remains a the Signatory continues to dispute the classification, ultimately CAS will decide.

 A.1.
 A1.
-The following is a non-exhaustive list of requirements that are considered to be Critical General requirements in the fight against doping in sport:
+The following is a non-exhaustive list of requirements that are considered to be CriticalGeneral requirements in the fight against doping in sport:

-a)Adoption of rules, regulations, and/or (where necessary) legislation that satisfy the Signatory's obligation under Article 23.4 of the Code to implement the Code within the Signatory's sphere of responsibility.
+a)Adoptionof rules, regulations, and/or (where necessary) legislation that satisfy the Signatory'sobligation under Article 23.4 of theCodeto implement theCodewithin theSignatory's sphere of responsibility.

-b)The implementation of an anti-doping education program for Athletes and Athlete Support Personnel in accordance with Articles 18.1 and 18.2 of the Code.
+b)The implementation of an anti-doping education program for AthletesandAthlete Support Personnelin accordance with Articles 18.1 and 18.2 of theCode.

-- a. c)The development and implementation of an effective, intelligent and proportionate Test Distribution Plan in accordance with Article 5.4 of the Code, based on the risk assessment and other principles set out in Article 4 of the International Standard for Testing and Investigations and the Technical Document for Sport Specific Analysis, and including (without limitation) No Advance Notice Testing.
-The establishment of a process to ensure that Athletes and other Persons do not breach the prohibition against participation while Ineligible or Provisionally Suspended, as described in Code Article 10.14. - b. d)In particular, the development and implementation of an effective program for the Testing of Athletes prior to their participation in the Olympic Games or Paralympic Games or other International Event. - e)The use of ADAMS or another system approved by WADA (including for the timely entry of Doping Control Forms and TUE decisions).
+- a. c)The development and implementation of an effective, intelligent and proportionate Test Distribution Plan in accordance withArticle 5.4 of theCode, based on the risk assessment and other principles setoutThe establishment of a process to ensure that Athletes and other Personsdo not breach the prohibition against participation whileIneligible or Provisionally Suspended, as described in Code Article 4 of the International Standard for Testing and Investigations and the Technical Document for Sport Specific Analysis, and including (without limitation)No Advance Notice Testing10.14. - b. d)In particular, the development and implementation of an effective program for the Testing of Athletes prior to their participation in the Olympic Games or Paralympic Games or other International Event.

+e)The use of ADAMS or another system approved by WADA (including for the timely entry of Doping Control Forms and TUE decisions).